-How to Force a Parallel Execution Plan for a Query? – Interview Question of the Week #170
+How to Search Special Characters in Table Column? – Interview Question of the Week #172

 Pinal Dave is an SQL Server Performance Tuning Expert and independent consultant with over 22 years of hands-on experience.
 He holds a Masters of Science degree and numerous database certifications.